DUI Charges in VA Can be Beaten! Defend Your Rights with A Top Attorney!

 If you are charged with drunk driving (DUI/DWI) in Virginia, you need some advice from an attorney who knows how to fight back, and beat the charges.

 We can help.
 I know you are facing a difficult situation, and may be afraid about what can happen to you.
-I am here to take an aggressive stance against on your behalf, and immediately look for ways to get the charges dismissed.
-I’m also here to help work with you, explain every step, and reduce your anxiety to help you get your life back.
+Our attorneys are here to take an aggressive stance against on your behalf and immediately look for ways to get the charges dismissed.
+We will work with you, explain every step, and reduce your anxiety to help you get your life back.

 Attorneys like us are the last line of defense against a system that has little regard for anyone accused of a DUI, regardless of the (lack of) evidence in a case.

-Now, I won’t support any kind of law breaking, and I don’t condone driving while drunk or impaired.
+Now, we won’t endorse any kind of law breaking, and don’t condone driving while drunk or impaired.
 However, the way the court makes “exceptions” to countless constitutional guarantees about due process and “innocent until proven guilty” in DUI cases makes criminal defense attorneys like us fighting mad.